-The Pinellas County Strategic Plan consists of five strategic goals.
+The Pinellas County Strategic Plan on which this budget is based consists of five strategic goals.
 Each goal incorporates four to six strategies supported by actions carried out by County departments.
 These actions, in turn, provide the building blocks for reaching the strategic goals.
-Visit pinellas.gov/strategic-plan to learn more about the current Strategic Plan and updates under way for fiscal years 2025-2030.
+Visit pinellas.gov/strategic-plan to learn more about the Strategic Plan and updates that will guide the County's work through 2030.